 European Solar Rooftops Initiative

 The initiative aims to accelerate the vast and underutilised potential of rooftops to produce clean energy.
 It includes a proposal to gradually introduce an obligation to install solar energy in different types of buildings over the next years, starting with new public and commercial buildings, but also residential buildings.
+This proposal is still under consideration by the co-legislators in the framework of the revision of the Energy Performance of Buildings Directive.

 EU large-scale skills partnership